Sibbala/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This is the repository for the submission of the course project GETTING and CLEaNING Data module.
+This is the repository for the submission of the course project GETTING and CLEANING Data module.

 Overview